-Sarah latter reported that Joal was dumbfounded.
+Sarah later reported that Joal was dumbfounded.
 Her description: “The look on his face fairly screamed, ‘You’re not supposed to know that!
 How could you possibly have figured that out before I did?’”

 For a short while, Sarah simply soaked up the awe and the new level of respect that she was now receiving from her husband.
 But, eventually, she did “fess up” to what she had done.
-No doubt all of this was a truly “cementing” episode in their marriage; and, I think, from Joal’s point of view, one never to be mentioned again (except here, for the whole world to read.)
+No doubt all of this was a truly “cementing” episode in their marriage.
+And, I'm pretty sure (at least, from Joal’s point of view) one never to be mentioned again (except here, for the whole world to read.)

 It starts with this idea.
-(Now hold on, we’re going to make a pretty tight turn here, but we are coming back to this very spot.)
-Grace, a fairly important term in our redemptive vocabulary, has gotten a bit of a bum rap over the last few decades.
-Pop-preaching has actually altered the original and true meaning of the term in many people’s mind.
-So now, the popular understanding of Grace has largely come to be “Unmerited Favor.”
-But, in fact, that definition is really just a “paste over,” often employed to support the idea of non-responsibility of the believer, another serious popular error.
+(Now hold on, we’re going to make a pretty tight turn here.
+But, we are coming back to this very spot.)
+Grace, a supremely important term in our redemptive vocabulary, has gotten a bit of a bum rap over the last few decades.
+Pop-preaching in the modern Church has actually altered the original and true meaning of the term in many people’s minds.

-Using this definition, Grace is often twisted into a license to opt out of a real investment in our relationship with Christ.
-Instead of being understood as the empowering thing that it truly is, Grace is seen as the exact opposite: a kind of “New Testament Free Pass” for bad behavior.
+Now, the popular understanding of Grace has largely come to be, “Unmerited Favor.”
+Then, this pop-definition of Grace is often used as a basis to opt out of a real and truly meaningful investment level in our relationship with Christ.
+Thus, instead of being understood as the believer empowering thing that it truly is, Grace is, instead, seen to be the exact opposite: a kind of “New Testament Free Pass” for continued bad behavior.

-The dictionary simply defines Grace as an innate, or naturally occurring, goodness.
+The dictionary (choose any one you like) simply defines Grace as an innate, or naturally occurring, goodness.
 And that is exactly the way the word is used throughout the New Testament.
 So here is the short version of the true story and nature of redemptive Grace.

 We first understand Grace to be the natural goodness in the character of God.
 It is this aspect of God’s nature which first prompted and ultimately designed the redemptive plan for fallen mankind.
 It was God’s grace, His natural inclination to do good, which caused and defined His response to humanity’s need.

-What we often don’t understand about grace at first is that through our Spiritual Baptism into Christ this divine goodness ultimately comes to be a part of the believer’s nature also.
+What we often don’t understand about grace at first is that, through our Spiritual Baptism into the Living Christ, this divine goodness ultimately comes to be a part of the believer’s nature also.
 As a part of this literal merger of the human nature with the divine nature, we begin to share in the character essence of Christ.
 And happily, this character infusion from the Savior includes His gracefulness - His naturally occurring goodness.
 And so, through Christ, a natural goodness also becomes part of the character of the believer.

-And this new basic instinct, which is entirely funded by the indwelling Christ, changes everything.
-Instead of the wayward drives of the old nature, the believer is now driven by this instinct for goodness.
-And this enables and establishes a whole new form of personal government.
+And this new basic instinct, which is entirely founded in the indwelling Spirit of Christ, changes everything.
+Instead of the wayward drives of the old nature, the believer is now driven by this new, Christ-based instinct for goodness.
+And this enables and establishes a whole new form of daily personal government.

 This Government of Grace is a much more natural and intuitive, heart based, government.
-And this new heart government is diametrically different from the former, awkward and completely unnatural personal discipline which was based in External Laws.
+And this new heart government is diametrically different from the former, awkward and completely unnatural discipline which struggled to conform to External Laws.

-The law forced humanity to correct actions against our basic wayward inclinations.
-Gracefulness allows the believer to experience “correctness of action” as a part of his or her own corrected instincts and desires – obviously, a whole new and much better way to experience life and a relationship with God.
+The law forced humanity to behave against our basic wayward inner inclinations.
+But now, in Christ, grace allows the believer to experience goodness as a part of his or her own corrected instincts and desires.
+Obviously, this changes everything.
+Obviously, this is a whole new and much better way to experience life and a relationship with God.